Lost Your Biggest Client (50%+ of Revenue): The 48-Hour Stabilization and 60-Day Recovery Protocol

 Sudden market shift killed their model?

-Your loss scenario determines your recovery approach.
+Why this matters: Your loss scenario determines your recovery approach.
 Diagnose correctly, or you’ll waste time on wrong tactics.

 In the Next 30 Minutes:

-Calculate cash runway (10 minutes): Bank balance divided by monthly burn equals months of survival
+Calculate cash runway (10 minutes): Bank balance divided by monthly burn equals months of survival.

-List remaining active revenue (10 minutes): Every client, every contract, exact monthly values
+List remaining active revenue (10 minutes): Every client, every contract, exact monthly values.

-Identify fast-close opportunities (10 minutes): Who could buy from you this week
+Identify fast-close opportunities (10 minutes): Who could buy from you this week.

 Do these now.
 Then return for the full protocol.

-The 48-Hour Emergency Transition Protocol
+48-Hour Emergency Transition Protocol for Stabilizing a 40–50% Client Loss

 You’re not replacing lost revenue in 48 hours.
 You’re stopping panic, protecting what’s left, and creating velocity toward recovery.